vtu-dog/AmbientColorScheme/README.md

 ## Compatibility

-The plugin will only work on Macbooks running MacOS, as the light sensor code included in the project as a shared library uses OSX-specific calls.
+The plugin will only work on Macbooks running macOS, as the light sensor code included in the project as a shared library uses OSX-specific calls.
 If you know of a way to support other LMUs and are willing to test the changes, GitHub issues and pull requests are greatly appreciated!

 ## Developer info